Which Of The Following Is True About Broadband Connections

 Is all high-speed internet considered broadband?

 Yes.
-By definition, high-speed internet that provides a continuous, wide-bandwidth connection is classified as broadband It's one of those things that adds up..
+By definition, high-speed internet that provides a continuous, wide-bandwidth connection is classified as broadband Easy to understand, harder to ignore.
+Simple as that..

 Does broadband work if the phone line is in use?

 If you are using DSL, yes.
 DSL uses different frequency bands than voice calls, so they can coexist on the same copper wire without interference.
-If you are using Cable or Fiber, the phone line is irrelevant to the connection Surprisingly effective..
+If you are using Cable or Fiber, the phone line is irrelevant to the connection Small thing, real impact..

 Why is my broadband speed slower than what I pay for?